wmerfalen/ghost-dns/README.md

 And that's it.
 Every request will be redirected to localhost

 # Planned features
+- Daemon that creates a shared memory object that allows the LD_PRELOAD'd process to access when trying to get dns translations/settings
 - Regular expression matching of hosts
 - Whitelisting.
 Any hosts that aren't in /etc/ghost.conf will be redirected to a black hole
 - Blacklisting.

+# Need to fix
+- As of now, the code is a mix between C style memory allocs (linked lists) and C++ style stuff.
+I want to eventually replace the linked lists with stl containers

 # Like to have
 - Allow user to specify a library and function to load.
 This function will be passed the host name and it shall return the translated IP